hzeller/upnp-display/README.md

 ### Compile the program

+Here are the commands you need to execute on your Raspberry Pi shell.

-You need to have libupnp installed
+First, you need to have libupnp installed.

     sudo apt-get install libupnp-dev